trishae/475-.NET-Development/README.md

-# CECS-475-Software-Development-with-Frameworks
+# .NET-Development

-Development work for Software Development with Frameworks course offered at CSULB.
+Projects completed in CECS 475 Software Development with Frameworks.